Telč, Czech Republic

 If you are looking for a bit more space, Penzion Slunečný Dům has rooms that feel like apartments.

-And for stunning modern apartments in a historic building, you have to check out Apartmany Chornitzeruv dum.
+And for stunning modern apartments in a historic building, check out Apartmany Chornitzeruv dum.